Prenuptial & Postnuptial Agreement Attorney In Los Angeles, California

 If you are considering a prenuptial or postnuptial agreement with your fiancé or spouse, it is important that you consult with a knowledgeable California family law attorney as soon as possible for detailed guidance.
 Attorney Karen S. Brown is dedicated to offering experienced legal counsel and comprehensive guidance in matters related to all types of marital agreements.
 Whether you are considering drafting a prenuptial or postnuptial agreement, attorney Karen S. Brown can offer you the detailed guidance and advocacy you need to navigate critical decisions.
 She will work diligently with all parties involved to address all needs and concerns and work to achieve the best possible outcome for everyone involved.
 The Law Office of Karen S. Brown is also proud to serve clients across Los Angeles County, Beverly Hills, Orange County, Ventura County and Long Beach, California.

-When engaged couples decide to get married, they often agree to share their assets, real estate property, finances, and liabilities.
-However, when things do not work out as planned, such assets, including the marital home, bank accounts, debts, and liabilities, will be subject to equitable division during a divorce or legal separation.
-A marital agreement is a contract that defines how a couple's assets will be divided in the event of a divorce or death of one spouse.
+When engaged couples decide to get married, they often agree to share their assets, real estate property, finances and liabilities.
+However, when things do not work out as planned, such assets, including the marital home, bank accounts, debts and liabilities, will be subject to equitable division during a divorce or legal separation.
+A marital agreement is a contract that defines how a couple’s assets will be divided in the event of a divorce or the death of one spouse.

 What’s more, the engaged couples may enter into the marital agreement before marriage ( known as a prenuptial agreement) or after marriage (known as a postnuptial agreement).
 These agreements ensure that both parties are able to set parameters for the division of any assets in the event of a divorce or legal separation.